GROWING FOOD, BUILDING COMMUNITY

 Allegheny Mountain School (AMS) is a not-for-profit experiential fellowship program designed to serve our region’s communities in developing a more secure food system.
 AMS is located in Highland County, VA.

-Allegheny Mountain School (AMS) is forming its Third Cohort and we have invited ten individuals to work and study sustainable food cultivation and restorative, nourishing traditions.
+Allegheny Mountain School (AMS) has assembled its third cohort of nine Fellows where they are working and studying sustainable food cultivation and restorative, nourishing traditions.
 Our goal is to teach Fellows to train others to grow their own food and to understand the benefits of eating local, whole foods.

 AMS is a fully funded intensive 20 month two phase program.
 Phase I (April 28,2013-November 1, 2013) takes place on a mountain farm in Highland County, VA where Fellows experience a full growing season to cultivate and harvest their own food, prepare nutritious meals and put up/sow food for winter.
 In addition, Fellows engage in mentored research on topics relevant to food or medicinal cultivation and health.
 During Phase II (January 1, 2014-December 31, 2014), AMS Fellows are provided stipends to work in positions for our Partner Service Organizations, local nonprofits focused on food systems activities which positively impact community and environmental well being.